The year in travel: Simon Calder looks back at the highs (and mostly lows) of 2022

 November

-More Brexit misery: European nations warned that new fingerprint and face checks on arriving in the EU could take “up to four times longer” than the present system – with the processing time increased by up to two minutes per person.
+More Brexit misery: European nations warned that new fingerprint and face checks on arriving in the EU could take “up to four times longer” than the present system, with the processing time increased by up to two minutes per person.

 The UK helped develop the Entry Exit System while part of the European Union – then, with the Brexit withdrawal treaty, asked to become subject to the new system.
 An EU document revealed how much longer the tougher border checks could take.